rdmorganiser/rdmo-docs/docs/management/conditions.rst

    Screenshot of the conditions management interface.

 On the left-hand side is the main display of all the conditions available in this installation of RDMO.
 Conditions show their key and a textual representation of what they evaluate.
-On the left side of each conditions panel, icons indicate ways to interact the element.
+On the right side of each conditions panel, icons indicate ways to interact the element.
 The following options are available:

 * **Update** (|update|) a condition to change its properties.
 * **Delete** (|delete|) a condition. **This action cannot be undone!**